EUCAIM/k8s-deploy-node/dataset-service/README.md

 [default config file](https://github.com/chaimeleon-eu/dataset-service/blob/main/etc/dataset-service.default.yaml),
 in auth.token_validation.roles.

-In the "Client scopes" tab, go to the dedicated scope, change to "Scope" tab and
- - disable "full scope allowed"
- - and assign the roles:
+In the "Service account roles" tab assign the roles:
-    - `tracer-webservice:trace_writer`
+    - `tracer-webservice:trace_writer` (only if you want to trace dataset events, see config param `tracer.url`)
+    - `realm-management:manage-users` (only if you want to auto-create groups for projects, see config param `auth.admin_api.parent_group_of_project_groups`)
     - `realm-management:view-clients`
     - `realm-management:view-users`
     - `realm-management:query-users`
     - `realm-management:query-groups`

-In the "Service account roles" tab add also the same previous roles.
+In the "Client scopes" tab, go to the dedicated scope, change to "Scope" tab and
+ - disable "full scope allowed"
+ - and assign the same previous roles assigned to the service account.

 Check all the URLs of the auth service in `2-dataset-service.private.yaml` --> env `DATASET_SERVICE_CONFIG` --> `auth`.

-Go to url set in `token_issuer_public_keys_url` (in this case is https://eucaim-node.i3m.upv.es/auth/realms/EUCAIM-NODE/protocol/openid-connect/certs), take the `kid` of the first key with `alg: RS256` and put it in `2-dataset-service.private.yaml` --> env `DATASET_SERVICE_CONFIG` --> `auth` --> `token_validation` --> `kid`.
+Go to the url you have set in `token_issuer_public_keys_url` (in this case is https://eucaim-node.i3m.upv.es/auth/realms/EUCAIM-NODE/protocol/openid-connect/certs), take the `kid` of the first key with `alg: RS256` and put it in `2-dataset-service.private.yaml` --> env `DATASET_SERVICE_CONFIG` --> `auth` --> `token_validation` --> `kid`.